NyarukoDev/Scoop/README.md

-# Scoop Language Documentation
+# Scoop Language
-## Compiler
-The compiler for Scoop works by building an intermediary model of the language code provided, and then parses this model into valid Python.
-If an entry point function is defined, it will insert a call to it automatically so that it will start with this function, much like the main method in Java.
-## Non-Tab-Delimited
-Unlike in Python, Scoop is not tab delimited.
-It is instead scoped by keywords as defined in the scoping section.
+A small language I made for university.
+Uses stricter typing than python and is focussed on functions (referred to as SCOPEs).
 ## Variable Declarations
 Variables declarations and assignments are statically typed at assignment.
 This means that once a variable is assigned a value in its scope it cannot be assigned a value of a different type.
 Variables are declared in the scope in which the compiler is currently at.
 The ‘:=’ symbol is used for variable assignment and must be surrounded with a space on either side.
 ## Variable Operations